SirJohanot/library-spring/README.md

 # library-spring

-A web application that simulates a library, complete with an account system, multiple user roles (reader, librarian, administrator) and the option to run in either of the two different working modes: REST API (pure back-end) and MVC ( both back-end and Thymeleaf-processed HTML pages)
+A web application that simulates a library, complete with an account system and multiple user roles (reader, librarian, administrator).
+Runs as an MVC application (both back-end and Thymeleaf-processed HTML pages).

 ## Technology stack used for this project: